AI-NC/web-renderer/README.md

 By downloading and using this package, you agree to abide by the terms and conditions of the license agreement, and to use the package only as permitted by applicable laws.

 AI-NC,
-700 Swanston St, Carlton VIC 3053, Australia, george@ai-nc.com
+4/38 Down Street, Collingwood, Australia, 3066

-Copyright © 2023 AI-NC.
-All rights reserved.
+george@ai-nc.com